James Cagney: Death

-Cagney died of a heart attack at his Dutchess County farm in Stanford, New York, on Easter Sunday 1986; he was 86 years old.
-A funeral Mass was held at St. Francis de Sales Roman Catholic Church in Manhattan.
-The eulogy was delivered by his close friend, Ronald Reagan, who was also the President of the United States at the time.
-His pallbearers included boxer Floyd Patterson, dancer Mikhail Baryshnikov (who had hoped to play Cagney on Broadway), actor Ralph Bellamy, and director Miloš Forman.
-Governor Mario M. Cuomo and Mayor Edward I. Koch were also in attendance at the service.
+Cagney died of a heart attack at his Dutchess County farm in Stanford, New York on Easter Sunday 1986 at the age of 86.
+A funeral mass was held at St. Francis de Sales Roman Catholic Church in Manhattan.
+The eulogy was delivered by his close friend President Ronald Reagan.
+His pallbearers included boxer Floyd Patterson, dancer Mikhail Baryshnikov (who had hoped to play Cagney on Broadway), actor Ralph Bellamy and director Miloš Forman.
+Governor Mario M. Cuomo and mayor Edward I. Koch also attended the service.

 Cagney was interred in a crypt in the Garden Mausoleum at Cemetery of the Gate of Heaven in Hawthorne, New York.

 Honors and legacy

 Cagney won the Academy Award in 1943 for his performance as George M. Cohan in Yankee Doodle Dandy.

 For his contributions to the film industry, Cagney was inducted into the Hollywood Walk of Fame in 1960 with a motion pictures star located at 6504 Hollywood Boulevard.

 In 1974, Cagney received the American Film Institute's Life Achievement Award.
-Charlton Heston, in announcing that Cagney was to be honored, called him "...one of the most significant figures of a generation when American film was dominant, Cagney, that most American of actors, somehow communicated eloquently to audiences all over the world ...and to actors as well."
+Charlton Heston, in announcing that Cagney was to be honored, called him "one of the most significant figures of a generation when American film was dominant, Cagney, that most American of actors, somehow communicated eloquently to audiences all over the world ... and to actors as well."

 He received the Kennedy Center Honors in 1980, and a Career Achievement Award from the U.S. National Board of Review in 1981.
 In 1984, Ronald Reagan awarded him the Presidential Medal of Freedom.

+On October 21, 1981, Cagney threw out the ceremonial first pitch of the second game of the 1981 World Series.

 In 1999, the United States Postal Service issued a 33-cent stamp honoring Cagney.

 Cagney was among the most favored actors for director Stanley Kubrick and actor Marlon Brando, and was considered by Orson Welles to be "maybe the greatest actor to ever appear in front of a camera."
 Warner Bros. arranged private screenings of Cagney films for Winston Churchill.

 On May 19, 2015, a new musical celebrating Cagney, and dramatizing his relationship with Warner Bros., opened off-Broadway in New York City at the York Theatre.
 Cagney, The Musical then moved to the Westside Theatre until May 28, 2017.